Rig (sailing): Tanja

+Junk

+The oldest undisputed depiction of the junk rig is from the Bayon temple (c.
+12th to 13th century) of Angkor Thom, Cambodia, which shows a ship with a keel and a sternpost and identifies it as Southeast Asian.
+Historians Paul Johnstone and Joseph Needham suggest an Austronesian (specifically Indonesian) origin of the rig.
+Junk rigs were adopted by the Chinese by around the 12th century.
+Iconographic remains show that Chinese ships before the 12th century used square sails.
+It also further diffused into other East Asian shipbuilding traditions, notably Japan.

 In its most traditional form the junk rig is carried on an unstayed mast (i.e. a mast without shrouds or stays, supported only on the step at the keelson and the partners); however, standing rigging of some kind is not uncommon.
 It is typical to run the halyards (lines used to raise and lower the sail) and sheets (lines used to trim the sail) to the companionway on a junk-rigged boat.
 This means that typical sailhandling can be performed from the relative safety of the cockpit, or even while the crew is below deck.

 Junk sails are typically carried on a mast which rakes (slants) forward a few degrees from vertical.
-The forward rake of the sail encourages the sail to swing out, which makes the use of a preventer unnecessary.
-Another way to say this is that the sail is stable when swung out and doesn't return to the middle of the ship when the wind drops.
+This causes the sail to swing outwards, absent wind pushing it, which makes the use of a preventer (a line to keep the sail extended) unnecessary.